According to the National Center for Charitable Statistics (NCCS), more than 1.5 million nonprofit organizations are registered in the U.S.

 Let mission drive everything.

-More and more, companies are taking the “start with why” approach.
+More and more, organizations are taking the “start with why” approach.
 They’re letting their mission drive their marketing, rather than the service or product that they’re selling—and it’s working.

-You should take the same approach on your nonprofit website.
+For the non-profit industry this concept is nothing new: your. mission informs all other aspect of your work.
+And, it should also influence your digital strategy.
 Tell your story with your mission at the center.
 Share the resources you provide, showcase communities you’re helping, and highlight the impact you’re having.

 Show (don’t tell) your impact.